blitzy-demo/notebook/CONTRIBUTING.md

 ## Setting up a development environment

+**Requirements:**
+- Python 3.13 or higher (minimum supported version)
-Note: You will need NodeJS to build the extension package.
+- NodeJS to build the extension package

 The `jlpm` command is JupyterLab's pinned version of [yarn](https://yarnpkg.com/) that is installed with JupyterLab.
 You may use
 `yarn` or `npm` in lieu of `jlpm` below.